Honour (South Korean TV series): Development

-Honour is a Genie TV original series, planned by KT Studio Genie, directed by Park Gun-ho, who previously directed Dongjae, the Good or the Bastard (2024), the script is penned by Park Ga-yeon, who wrote Train (2020), and How Pictures managed the production.
+Produced under How Pictures, the series is directed by Park Gun-ho, who helmed Dongjae, the Good or the Bastard (2024), and the screenplay is written by Park Ga-yeon, who wrote Train (2020).

 Casting

 On March 26, 2025, Lee Na-young and Jung Eun-chae were reportedly positively considering.
-On the next month, Kwak Sun-young is under consideration to appear.
-As stated by OSEN on July 16, Kwak, has been replaced to Lee Chung-ah, as she ultimately fails to make it.
+The next month, Kwak Sun-young was reportedly considering.
+Three months later, Lee Chung-ah replaced Kwak.
 On August 12, Seo Hyun-woo was cast as the male lead.

-On September 2, Lee Na-young, Jung Eun-chae, and Lee Chung-ah were confirmed to appear.
+By September 2, 2025, Lee Na-young, Jung Eun-chae, and Lee Chung-ah were confirmed to star.

 Filming

-Principal photography began in August 2025.
+Principal photography commenced in August 2025.

+Release

+Honour premiered on ENA on February 2, 2026, and airs every Monday and Friday at 22:00 (KST).
+It is also available for streaming on Genie TV and Coupang Play.